Choose the Mechanical Systems major and you will learn to develop and design new products and the machines to make them.

 You will discover how to design, plan and manage the systems, people and technical facilities needed to produce goods and services for industry and domestic use.
 You’ll also study the generation and harnessing of energy (including gas turbines and wave power) and technologies to protect the environment (such as solar heating).

 Mechanical Systems interacts with all other branches of engineering, and is increasingly involved with other fields of study such as medicine and biology.
+Follow this major through to the Master of Engineering (Mechanical), Master of Engineering (Mechanical with Business) or the Master of Engineering (Mechatronics).

 Your classes will integrate the science of mechanics with engineering principles, and you will learn to solve practical problems using your design expertise.
 Basic principles will be learnt through lectures, small interactive classes, demonstrations, practical laboratory classes and challenging assignments.